-Each series of notes is a new issue of securities for which there currently is no established trading market.
-We do not intend to list either series of notes on a national securities exchange.
+The 2015 notes and 2020 notes are new issues of securities for which there currently is no established trading market, and there is only limited trading in our existing 2037 notes.
+We do not intend to list the notes on a national securities exchange.
 While the underwriters of the notes have advised us that they intend to make a market in the notes, the underwriters will not be obligated to do so and may stop their market making at any time.
 No assurance can be given:

-- that a market for the notes will develop or continue; - · as to the liquidity of any market that does develop; or - as to your ability to sell any notes you may own or the price at which you may be able to sell your notes.
+- · that a market for the notes will develop or continue; - · as to the liquidity of any market that does develop; or - as to your ability to sell any notes you may own or the price at which you may be able to sell your notes.